 - Buttermilk—you may already know how much I love this ingredient for making moist cakes.
 While I don’t recommend substituting it, I have heard that thinned sour cream (thinned to the thickness of buttermilk, a thick milk) works similarly.

 - Egg and Egg Whites—these cupcakes have more whites than egg to make them closer to a “white” cupcake with a lighter crumb.

 - Light Corn Syrup—this is not the high fructose kind.
 It enhances the moisture and texture of the cupcakes, but you can also substitute it with equal parts sugar.

 - Vanilla Extract—use regular or imitation in the cupcake batter, and save the pure vanilla for the delicious buttercream. 🙂

-- Almond Extract—you can use pure or imitation.
+- Almond Extract for vanilla almond cupcakes—you can use pure or imitation.
 We used McCormick Culinary Imitation Almond Extract at Amycakes Bakery, as it’s nut-free and affordable.
-I find that almond is a perfect compliment to so many cupcake combinations, but if you do not want as strong of an almond flavor, you can decrease the almond extract and up the vanilla exract in equal parts.
+I find that almond is a perfect complement to so many cupcake combinations, but if you do not want as strong of an almond flavor, you can decrease the almond extract and up the vanilla extract in equal parts.